asavchenko/put.pixel/dev/png.reader/readme.txt

                                                                                            block HEADER

 I hope it makes sense now.
-NLEN is the one's complement of LEN.
+NLEN is the one's complement of LEN:
+    NLEN = XOR(LEN)
 It's used to check the integrity of the data.
 If LEN and NLEN don't match then there is an error in the data.
-But we can ignore this for now.

 --------------------------------
 Dynamic Huffman codes